 Red Light District in Amsterdam

-Amsterdam’s Red Light District is located in the Old Town and is the most visited neighborhood of the capital, attracting thousands of curious tourists.
+Amsterdam’s Red Light District is located in the Old Town and is the most visited neighbourhood of the capital, attracting thousands of curious tourists.

 Prostitution is believed to be the world’s oldest profession.
 In the Middle Ages, the brothels in Amsterdam were administered by sheriffs and their trusted men.

-In the capital of Holland, the first brothel window displays appeared in the seventeenth century.
+In the capital of Holland, the first brothel window displays appeared in the 17th century.
 The window displays of the past were very similar to those nowadays.

 In 1911, the Dutch government made this profession legal.
-Amsterdam is one of the thirteen Dutch towns with Red Light Districts.
+Amsterdam is one of the 13 Dutch towns with Red Light Districts.

 Prostitutes rent one-cabin rooms with a window display and pay their taxes like any other working citizen living in Holland.